 I visited in the middle of whale shark season, in July, and there were hundreds of whale sharks in a vast area.
-There was at least one (or four) whale sharks per three people.
+There were at least one (or four) whale sharks per three people.
 They were everywhere!

 THIS IS VERY IMPORTANT: Take a motion sickness tablet even if you don’t normally get sea sick.
 Once you feel nausea, it’s too late to take a pill and your trip is ruined.
 Don’t risk it!
 The pill must be taken thirty minutes before you get on a boat in order for it to work properly.
 Always consult a doctor before taking any medication.
 I’d also recommend wearing Sea Bands as a back up.
 Many people get sick, so don’t take any chances!

-Here are a few pics from the trip:
+A few pics from the trip

 For more Mexico packing tips, please read: